 Most esophageal obstruction develops slowly and is incomplete when patients first seek care, typically for difficulty swallowing solids.
-However, sometimes complete esophageal obstruction develops suddenly because of an impacted foreign body or food bolus (see Esophageal foreign bodies).
+However, sometimes complete esophageal obstruction develops suddenly because of an impacted esophageal foreign body Esophageal Foreign Bodies Food and a variety of other swallowed objects can become impacted in the esophagus.
+Esophageal foreign bodies cause dysphagia and sometimes lead to perforation.
+Diagnosis is clinical, but imaging... read more or food bolus.

 Obstruction may have intrinsic or extrinsic causes.